 R1 VISA FOR NONIMMIGRANT RELIGIOUS WORKERS

-The R-1 Nonimmigrant Religious Workers classification allows a foreign national to enter the United States to work in a religious capacity for up to five years.
+The R1 visa classification for Nonimmigrant Religious Workers allows a foreign national to enter the United States to work in a religious capacity for up to five years.
 This visa was designed for religious workers whose lives are dedicated to religious practices and functions, as distinguished from secular members of the religion.

 A perfect example of a R-1 applicant is a Christian priest from another country who looks to become the head pastor at a church in the United States.
 Other acceptable religious worker positions include, but are not limited to, music/choir directors, cantors, religious instructors/counselors, religious broadcasters, religious translators, and missionaries.